 Preparing for your arrival

 When you visit Japan, everything is unusual and new to you.
-At the airport, you will see the variety of lifestyles that are common in Japan.
-People's lifestyles and ways of life are different.
+At the aeroporto, you will see the variety of lifestyles that are common in Japan.
+The lifestyles and ways of life of the people are different.
 Their motivations and values are very different from those we find in the West.
-Instead of putting the state or country first, they see the state or country as the primary goal of their devotion.
-They are genuinely dedicated to their communities and it shows in every move they make.
+Instead of putting the state or the country first, they see the state or the country as the primary goal of their devotion.
+They are genuinely dedicated to their communities, and this is reflected in every movement they make.

 If you want to immerse yourself in Japanese culture and understand its essence in advance, you should take the time to study it before you leave.
 Learn about the past, which continues to influence Japanese society today.
 For over a thousand years, we lived under a feudal world order with the Emperor at the top, and all citizens were required to respect him because he was the supreme ruler and Shinto priest (a position he holds to this day).

-Despite being closed off from the rest of the world for most of the last two thousand years, Japan has a very distinct culture.
-At religions vary from person to person, with many people believing in both Buddhism and Shintoism at the same time.
-Anyone can trace their family tree back to a particular clan and tell the story of their entire family tree.
+Despite having been closed off from the rest of the world for most of the last two thousand years, Japan has a very distinct culture.
+The religions vary from person to person, with many people believing in both 仏教 (Buddhism) and 神道 (Shinto) at the same time.
+Everyone can trace their family tree back to a certain clan and tell the story of their entire genealogy.